carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 {: .output}

-This difference could be a problem, since some bioinformatics programs could classify two different strains within the same "Unclassified" group.
+This difference could be a problem since some bioinformatics programs could classify two different strains within the same "Unclassified" group.
 For this reason, Prokka's output files need to be corrected before moving forward with additional analyses.

 To do this "manual" curation we will use the script `correct_gbk.sh`.
 Let's first make a directory for the scripts, and then use of nano text editor to create your file.